Daspy11/stu-dot-art/content/posts/negative-framing.md

 Positive subjective traits are more malleable than negative ones.
 Large corporations choose meaningless positive values like "trust" and "integrity" precisely because they are non-binding.
 To flip these positive frames into negative ones is to make them powerful - too powerful.
 Pinning "never dishonest" as a business value is impractical.
-There are obviously times in business where you must either not tell the full truth.
+There are obviously times in business where you must not tell the full truth.
 This is not always malicious either.
 For example, not telling a negotiating partner information they could leverage against you, or not telling your customers about new features that your competitor just launched.
 It's possible to avoid doing these things while still being "honest", but the whole truth was never on the table at all.
 For